 Aveeno is owned by Johnson & Johnson, a company that tests on animals.
 Not only is Aveeno not cruelty-free but neither is their parent company.

-Yes, Aveeno is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Aveeno is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Aveeno is not certified by any organizations.

 Aveeno might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.